coderabbitai/coderabbit-docs/docs/integrations/ast-grep.md

 #### **Relational rule**
 Relational rule defines the relationship between two syntax nodes.
 There are four kinds of relational rule: `inside`, `has`, `follows` and `precedes`.

-All four relational rules accept a sub rule object as their value.
-The sub rule will match the surrounding node while the relational rule itself will match the target node.
+All four relational rules accept a sub-rule object as their value.
+The sub-rule will match the surrounding node while the relational rule itself will match the target node.

 > Official documentation guide on [Relational Rule](https://ast-grep.github.io/guide/rule-config/relational-rule.html)